 As a certified B Corporation, Savvy Rest has pledged to uphold larger benefits consistent with its company values.
 Community, employee and supplier concerns, and environmental impact are all integral to the corporate mission.

 Love the fact that they are also Cradle to Cradle certified which means "products are certified for material health and reutilization, renewable energy and carbon management, water stewardship, and social fairness."

 Medley has a huge range of sofas including their sustainable sectional sofas.
 If you are not sure what to choose from you can actually order samples to see the eco-friendly materials in person and work with one of their Furniture Stylists for free design help.
 They also carry sleeper sofas in case you need something for your spare bedroom.

 Their wooden frames are made from FSC-certified kiln-dried alder hardwood that is sourced in the United States.
-They don't use any toxic finishes on the wood instead opting for wood polish made from olive oil, carnauba wax and beeswax.
+They don't use any toxic finishes on the wood instead opt for wood polish made from olive oil, carnauba wax, and beeswax.

 Fabrics are GOTS certified organic cotton.
 And the foam is CertiPUR certified and the latex is GOLS certified organic.

 Some of their materials are synthetic but have been certified by Greenguard Gold or OEKO-Tex.